Homunculi all the way down

 3.1 World models containing self

-The cleanest ML instantiation is Ha & Schmidhuber’s World Models (Ha and Schmidhuber 2018), where a recurrent latent model predicts both environment dynamics and the consequences of the agent’s own actions.
+A direct ML instantiation is Ha & Schmidhuber’s World Models (Ha and Schmidhuber 2018), where a recurrent latent model predicts both environment dynamics and the consequences of the agent’s own actions.
 The agent’s policy is trained inside this compressed dreamscape.
-The self here is a reduced-rank conditional — “what would my controller do, given this latent” — rather than an introspectable entity, but the compression is real.
+The self here is a reduced-rank conditional — “what would my controller do, given this latent” — rather than an introspectable entity, but the “compression” part sounds well-posed.

 3.2 Active inference and the self as generative model